 Another major theme: the rollout of new small cars, electric vehicles and hybrids that major automakers have readied to roll out at a time when oil prices -- and gasoline prices at the pump -- are heading higher.

-Those include a larger version of Toyota's <7203.T> market-leading Prius hybrid, the first-ever compact sedan for General Motors' Buick and a boxy concept known as the Curb from Hyundai <005380.KS>.
+Those include a larger version of Toyota's <7203.T> market-leading Prius hybrid, the first-ever compact sedan for General Motors'

 The Korean automaker grew at more than twice the rate of the overall market in 2010 at 24 percent, seizing market share from rivals with competitive pricing and a reputation for sharply better quality.